Aids-dev/shrimp-/README.md

 Shimp Beta gui first version not to good but shrimp++ is better

 Shrimp++ is not working so just use shrimp beta for know

+whole thing is being redone will hopefully be back up soon sorry for the delay